LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W05-D1-MidtermReview.md

 Focus on understanding concepts&mdash;not on memorizing answers.
 The only thing to memorize is some terminology and syntax (Some HTML element names and attributes, and CSS properties).
 The rest of what you need to know is how HTML and CSS work and how to write code.

-## About the Quiz

-- The quiz will cover material in the lecture notes from the first four weeks of the term.
-- When and where to take the quiz:
-  - In the classroom at the normal class time.
-  - In the Instructional Testing Center between 9:00 am and 7:00 pm on Wednesday or Thursday.
-    - Bring ID.
-- For both locations:
-  - You will have 1 hour and 50 minutes to finish the quiz.
-  - You can bring a 4 X 6 note card.
-  - You are not allowed to search the internet for answers, use AI (like chatGPT) or get help from another person.

 ## What to Review

 ### Lecture notes